 Master's programme in Mathematics

 The joint master’s programme in Mathematics is a collaboration between KTH and Stockholm University (SU).
-The specialisation of study are directed towards areas corresponding to research groups at KTH and SU, taking full advantage of the broad spectrum of expertise available at both universities.
+The programme stems directly from the prominent research groups at KTH and SU, taking full advantage of the broad spectrum of expertise available at both universities.

 Mathematics at KTH